Disclaimer: Originally published in August 2019. It is being republished since it still remains an interesting topic till today.

 Maybe there wasn’t much in a name in the era and context that the Bard was writing in, but if you live in the 21st century India, a name gives a shout-out of who you are and a full-fledged description of your familial lineage even before you begin to introduce yourself.

 It is the surnames that play the role of defining who you are.
 They aren’t just a symbol of the religion you come from, but also enumerate equally vividly the caste you hail from.
 It is not uncommon to hear shameful judgements or casteist remarks people make, the moment they come across somebody’s caste.

-Given that entrenched prejudice which comes with caste, many progressive parents are choosing to let their work millennial kids decide whether or not they want to have the family surname.
+Given that entrenched prejudice that comes with caste, many progressive parents are choosing to let their work millennial kids decide whether or not they want to have the family surname.